-Coroners, Medical Examiners and Funeral Directors - We may disclose your PHI to a coroner or medical examiner.
-This may be needed, for example, to determine a cause of death.
-We may also disclose your PHI to funeral directors, as needed, to carry out their duties.
+- Coroners, Medical Examiners, and Funeral Directors.
+We may disclose your PHI to a coroner or medical examiner.
+This may be necessary, for example, to determine a cause of death.
+We may also disclose your PHI to funeral directors, as necessary, to carry out their duties. - Organ, Eye, and Tissue Donation.
+We may disclose your PHI to organ procurement organizations.
+We may also disclose your PHI to those who work in procurement, banking, or transplantation of: - o Cadaveric organs - o Eyes - o Tissues - Threats to Health and Safety.
+We may use or disclose your PHI if we believe, in good faith, that the use or disclosure is necessary to prevent or lessen a serious or imminent threat to the health or safety of a person or the public. - Specialized Government Functions.
+If you are a member of U.S. Armed Forces, we may disclose your PHI as required by military command authorities.
+We may also disclose your PHI: - To authorized federal officials for national security - To intelligence activities - To the Department of State for medical suitability determinations - For protective services of the President or other authorized persons - Workers' Compensation.
+We may disclose your PHI to comply with laws relating to workers' compensation or other similar programs, established by law, that provide benefits for work-related injuries or illness without regard to fault. - Emergency Situations.
+We may disclose your PHI in an emergency situation, or if you are incapacitated or not present, to a family member, close friend, authorized disaster relief agency, or any other person previous identified by you.
+We will use professional judgment and experience to determine if the disclosure is in your best interest.
+If the disclosure is in your best interest, we will only disclose the PHI that is directly relevant to the person's involvement in your care. - Inmates.
+If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may release your PHI to the correctional institution or law enforcement official, where such information is necessary for the institution to provide you with healthcare; to protect your health or safety, or the health or safety of others; or for the safety and security of the correctional institution.

-- Organ, Eye and Tissue Donation We may disclose your PHI to organ procurement organizations.
-We may also disclose your PHI to those who work in procurement, banking, or transplantation of: - Cadaveric organs - Eyes - Tissues - Threats to Health and Safety We may use or disclose your PHI if we believe, in good faith, that it is needed to prevent or lessen a serious or imminent threat.
-This includes threats to the health or safety of a person or the public. - Specialized Government Functions If you are a member of the U.S. Armed Forces, we may disclose your PHI as required by military command authorities.
-We may also disclose your PHI: - To authorized federal officials for national security - To intelligence activities - To Department of State for medical suitability determinations - For protective services of the President or other authorized persons - Workers' Compensation We may disclose your PHI to comply with laws relating to workers' compensation or other similar programs, established by law.
-These are programs that provide benefits for work-related injuries or illness without regard to fault. - Emergency Situations We may disclose your PHI in an emergency situation, or if you are unable to respond or not present.
-This includes to a family member, close personal friend, authorized disaster relief agency, or any other person you told us about.
-We will use professional judgment and experience to decide if the disclosure is in your best interest.
-If it is in your best interest, we will only disclose the PHI that is directly relevant to the person's involvement in your care. - Research In some cases, we may disclose your PHI to researchers when their clinical research study has been approved.
-They must have safeguards in place to ensure the privacy and protection of your PHI.
+Research.
+In certain cases, we may disclose your PHI to researchers when their clinical research study has been approved, and where certain safeguards are in place to ensure the privacy and protection of your PHI.